 Allegany School/Mahaffy Ranch Pumpkin Patch.
 Allegany School has been converted to a Community Center in which the Allegany Recreation District is headquartered.
 Mahaffey Ranch Pumpkin Patch is on the other side of the road.
-See PDF links: brief stop, depending on time.
+Short stop near original steamboat landing.